 When The Education & Skills Funding Agency receives a general complaint which does not come under one of the areas covered by statutory requirements, nor is obviously concerned with child abuse or staff disciplinary matters the complainant will be referred to the academy's complaints procedure.

-The complainant will be advised to contact the HT to take the matter further.
-If the complaint has already involved the HT but has not achieved a satisfactory resolution from the perspective of the complainant, the Education Funding Agency officer may seek to resolve issues between the HT and the complainant.
-If this is not possible or successful the complainant will be referred to the Chair of Governors.
-In this situation the HT will be notified of the referral and details of the complaint.
+The complainant will be advised to contact the Chief Executive to take the matter further.
+If the complaint has already involved the Chief Executive but has not achieved a satisfactory resolution from the perspective of the complainant, the Education Funding Agency officer may seek to resolve issues between the Chief Executive and the complainant.
+If this is not possible or successful the complainant will be referred to the Chair of Trustees.
+In this situation the Chief Executive will be notified of the referral and details of the complaint.

-Education & Skills Funding Agency staff will give advice to the HT, governors and parents on the use of complaints procedures.
-For serious or complex complaints this will be through a Senior Education Officer.
+Education & Skills Funding Agency staff will give advice to the Chief Executive, Trustees and parents on the use of complaints procedures.
+For serious or complex complaints this will be through a Senior complaints panels of governing bodies, including attendance of an officer at meetings to hear complaints.

+Education Officer.

-Where possible the Education & Skills Funding Agency will provide advice and appropriate support to complaints panels of governing bodies, including attendance of an officer at meetings to hear complaints.
+Where possible the Education & Skills Funding Agency will provide advice and appropriate support to